Dr Sarah Jarvis, MBE

 You may need to allow extra time for check-in and getting to the gate if you need assistance.

 Ideally, try to arrange an aisle seat so, you don't have to climb over other passengers or ask them to move.
+You may be able to book a seat with extra legroom – although you may need to pay extra for this.
 Do remember that if you have difficulty moving quickly in an emergency, you probably won't be able to sit next to an emergency exit.

 Sun Lounger Pool